10 super easy decluttering and organizing tips

 If you have regular tasks where you use the same items, why not put all those things together in a single basket or tote?

-When decluttering my kitchen counters, I put together a “breakfast box” with the things I use every morning: tea, tea balls and filters, reusable straws for my smoothies, and the cleaning brush for straws.
+When decluttering my kitchen counters, I put together a “breakfast box” with the things I use every morning: tea, tea balls and filters, reusable straws for my smoothies, and the cleaning brush for the straws.
 I pull out the basket in the morning, and then keep it out of sight in the cupboard for the rest of the day.

 You can do the same thing for craft supplies, sewing supplies, writing paraphernalia, and any other frequent tasks.